 If your data is hosted through a technology partner, you’ll probably end up putting your total bills from the vendor under this category and skipping “eDiscovery Software Support” if it’s already included.

 If your eDiscovery software is cloud-based like Nextpoint and you don’t pay for hosting, the software licensing fee is much easier to calculate.
-For example, if you’re on Nextpoint’s Bronze Plan, you can simply multiply the $500/month plan fee by the number of months the case was active.
+For example, if you’re on Nextpoint’s Standard Plan, you can simply multiply the monthly subscription fee by the number of months the case was active.

 Category 2 : eDiscovery Labor

 If you’ve been billed for any eDiscovery training or support, you may elect to pass these costs through to the end user.